Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Data

 \subsection{Collection}

 To gather the necessary data, we found an archival site consisting of all possible answer choices and their corresponding categorizations.
-As the \emph{NYT} does not maintain an archive of Connection puzzles, we resorted to an external, third-party site for data collection.\footnote{\url{https://tryhardguides.com/nyt-connections-answers/}} Our data spans daily problems from the conception of Connections, June 2023, to March 2024.
-In total, we gather 203 distinct games, out of which 3 are used for few-shot prompting, while the remaining 200 comprise the dedicated test set.
+As the \emph{NYT} does not maintain an archive of \emph{NYT} Connections puzzles, we resorted to an external, third-party site for data collection.\footnote{\url{https://tryhardguides.com/nyt-connections-answers/}} Our data spans daily problems from the conception of \emph{NYT} Connections in June 2023 to August 2024.
+In total, we gather 441 distinct games, out of which 3 are used for few-shot prompting, while the remaining 438 comprise the dedicated test set.